Laura Umansky

-Laura Umansky is an American entrepreneur and interior designer.
-She is the founder and president of Laura U Design Collective, a luxury residential interior design studio based in Houston, Texas and Aspen, Colorado.
-Known for her signature Classically Current style, Umansky has been recognized on the National Gold List by Luxe Magazine.
-Her company has received multiple awards from the American Society of Interior Designers.
-Umansky was featured on the cover of HGTV Magazine.
+Laura Umansky is an American interior designer.
+She is the founder of Laura U Design Collective, a residential interior design studio based in Houston, Texas and Aspen, Colorado.
+In 2020 she received the ARTS Award in the interior designer category, presented by ART and the Dallas Market Center.

 Early life and education

-Laura Umansky was born and raised in Texas.
-She completed her undergraduate studies at The University of Texas, earning a degree in studio art.
+Laura Umansky was born in Seguin, Texas.
+She attended the University of Texas at Austin.
 Later, Umansky earned her master's degree in architecture at the University of Houston.